Any of our reception staff can assist you with making an appointment.

 What is the Treatment Protocol?

-At Watkins & Tasker, we recommend a minimum of three sessions before assessing the response to treatment.
+We recommend a minimum of three sessions before assessing the response to treatment.
 If no positive effect is observed after three sessions treatment will be discontinued.
 The initial session will be 45 minutes to allow full assessment of the patient as well as acupuncture treatment.
 Follow-up sessions will be 30 minutes.